gajis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8 Script that sets permission to a file
 9 Script that sets the mode of a file
 10 Script that sets the mode of a file
+11 Script that adds execute permission to all subdirectories